yasirukularathne/yasirukularathne/README.md

 ## About

-Final-year Computer Engineering undergraduate at the **University of Ruhuna**, focused on practical AI and software engineering.
+Computer Engineering graduate from the **University of Ruhuna**, focused on practical AI and software engineering.
 I take problems from idea to architecture, implementation, and deployment, building systems designed for real-world use.

 **Areas of interest**